tomdoel/lola11-corrected-headers/README.md

 The LOLA data can be obtained from the [LOLA11 grand challenge website](https://lola11.grand-challenge.org) after registration.

-Note this repsoitory is not affiliated in any way with the LOLA11 challenge.
+Note this repository is not affiliated in any way with the LOLA11 challenge.

 ## Purpose